Wireless Audio Transfer Using LASER Light

 Receiver Side

-Laser Light to Electrical Signal:
+→ Laser Light to Electrical Signal:

-As in the last step we have already completed the transmitter side, here we go with the receiver side.
-So the primary process is to convert the audio signal from the laser light beam to its original state of electrical signal.
+As in the last step, we have already completed the transmitter side; here we go with the receiver side.
+So the primary process is to convert the audio signal from the laser light beam to its original state of an electrical signal.
 Here, generally, we can use any light-based sensor (i.e., LDR, photodiode, etc.) to do the job right, but those with smaller reception areas are quite tough to use.
 However, they are not unusable; you can even use them.
 But here in this project, I am going to use a larger array of photodiodes, which is also known as the solar panel.

 Mini Solar Panel